 The best way to avoid exposure is to hold the cellphone away from the head or body.

-Carry your phone in your bag, purse, in a wagon – anywhere except in your pocket or on your belt where soft body tissues can absorb radiation.
+Carry your phone in your bag, purse, in a wagon – anywhere except in your pocket or on your belt where soft body tissues can absorb cell phone radiation.

-When you text, your phone only needs to ping the cellphone tower for a moment – as opposed to a 15 minute phone conversation.
+When you text, your phone only needs to ping the cellphone tower for a moment – as opposed to a 15 minute phone conversation so it’s not emitting as much cell phone radiation.

 Besides, who doesn’t prefer a txt over the dreaded voicemail?

-Fewer bars on your phone mean that it works harder and emits more radiation to get the signal to the tower.
+Fewer bars on your phone mean that it works harder and emits more cell phone radiation to get the signal to the tower.
 Make calls when your signal is strong.

 Cellphones emit the most radiation when they are attempting to connect to cellular towers.